What the report includes

 Want to know more?
 Our sales team can help.

 Email: [email protected]

-The report covers all aspects of social care for younger adults and LaingBuisson estimates the UK market to be worth £13.6 billion (2020/21).
+The report covers all aspects of social care for younger adults and LaingBuisson estimates the UK market to be worth £14.5 billion (2021/22), with the top four care groups contributing only 7.2% of the total revenue in this unconsolidated market.
 This includes services for people with learning difficulties, mental health issues, substance misuse problems and acquired brain injury, and comprises both residential and non-residential settings.